robertobatts/aws-certification-notes/notes/05-ec2-saa-level.md

 ### Spreads
 **Pros**
-- Can span across different AVs
+- Can span across different AZs
 - Reduced risk of simultaneous failure
 - EC2 Instances are on different physical hardware **Cons**